on1san/Custom-Player-Sprite-Switcher/README.md

 The Front- and Backsprites can use all 4 colors.

-Walking and Fishing Sprites should only use White for transparency.
+Walking and Fishing Sprites should only use Black + 2 Custom colors!

 Then import your own spritesheet with